MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 ### Alternatives

 * Either Azure Active Directory (Azure AD) or Azure AD B2C can be used as an IDP in this scenario.
-Azure AD is designed for business-to-business (B2B) scenarios, while Azure AD B2C is designed for business-to-consumer (B2C) scenarios.
+Azure AD is designed for internal applications and business-to-business (B2B) scenarios, while Azure AD B2C is designed for business-to-consumer (B2C) scenarios.
-* You can choose Azure-managed DNS, which is recommended, or you can choose to use your own DNS provider.
+* You can choose to use Azure-managed DNS, which we recommend, or your own DNS provider.
-* [Azure Application Gateway][appgw] could be used instead of Azure Front Door if most internet users were located close by, and content caching wasn't an important requirement.
+* [Azure Application Gateway][appgw] could be used instead of Azure Front Door if most of your users are located close to the Azure region that hosts your workload, and you don't need content caching.
 * [Azure Content Delivery Network][cdn] (Azure CDN) could be used alongside Application Gateway to cache static assets.
 Azure Front Door was chosen for this architecture due to its global network presence, improved performance through WAN acceleration, and built-in content cache.
 Operational excellence is also improved with a single configuration point for custom domain names, TLS/SSL certificates, Web Application Firewall and routing rules.
 * [Static website hosting in Azure Storage][storage-spa] may be considered in place of Azure Static Web Apps, if already using Azure CDN for example.
 However static website hosting in Azure Storage does have limitations.
 For more information, see [Static website hosting in Azure Storage][storage-spa].
 Azure Static Web Apps was chosen for its global high availability, and its simple deployment and configuration.
-* In this architecture, Functions are hosted in a zone-redundant Premium Functions plan.
+* In this architecture, Functions are hosted in a zone-redundant elastic premium Functions plan.
 Azure Static Web Apps also has the capability to host Functions, either fully managed or bring-your-own.
 For more information about hosting Functions in Static Web Apps, see [API support in Azure Static Web Apps with Azure Functions][swa-apis].

 ### Solution details

 Customers want the convenience of websites and apps that are available when they need them.
-Keeping hosting platforms highly available at scale has been problematic in the past, requiring complex and expensive multi-region deployments.
-These problems are resolved with [Availability Zones][azs], physically separate locations within each Azure region that are tolerant to local failures.
-With zone-redundant deployments a customer can spread workloads across multiple independent zones, improving availability.
+Traditionally, it's been hard to keep hosting platforms highly available at scale.
+High availability has historically required complex and expensive multi-region deployments, and require considering tradeoffs between data consistency and high performance.

+[Availability zones][azs] resolve these issues.
+Availability zones are physically separate locations within each Azure region that are tolerant to local failures.
+By using zone-redundant deployments, a customer can spread workloads across multiple independent zones, improving availability.
+Azure automatically replicates data between the zones, and automatically fails over in the event of a zone failure.

-This architecture shows how to combine zone-redundant services into a solution that provides exceptional availability and is resilient to zone failure.
-The solution is less complex than multi-region alternatives, offering more cost-optimization opportunities simplifying operational requirements.
+This architecture shows how to combine zone-redundant services into a solution that provides very high availability and is resilient to zone failure.
+The solution is less complex than multi-region alternatives, offering more cost-optimization opportunities and simplifying operational requirements.
 There are many more benefits including:

-* No zone pinning or zonal deployments required.
-Zone-redundancy is configured at deployment time and is automatically managed by services throughout their lifetime.
+* **You don't need to manage zone pinning or zonal deployments.** Zone redundancy is configured at deployment time and is automatically managed by services throughout their lifetime.
-* Recovery time from zone failure is much shorter than a multi-region deployment.
-Recovery time from zone-failure for zone-redundant services is practically zero.
+* **Recovery time from a zone failure is much shorter than a cross-region failover.** Recovery time from zone-failure for zone-redundant services is practically zero.
+In a multi-region deployment, you need to carefully manage the failover process, and deal with any data replication delays that might result in data loss.
-* Simplified networking.
-All VNet traffic can remain in the same Azure region.
+* **Simplified networking.** All VNet traffic can remain in the same Azure region.

 ## Recommendations